Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications: Computation

-The final estimation procedure is detailed in Algorithm \ref{alg:estimation_algorithm}.
+We now summarize the full estimation procedure by integrating the reformulation, projection, and spectral projected gradient steps described above.
+The full procedure is detailed in Algorithm \ref{alg:estimation_algorithm}.
 The convergence criterion checks whether the optimality condition \( P_{\tau}(\mm^{(l)} - \nabla f(\mm^{(l)})) = \mm^{(l)} \) is approximately satisfied.
 Parts of the code are adapted from the SPGL1 package, originally implemented in \textsc{Matlab} \citep{van2008probing,davenport_etal-2014}.
-The proposed estimator is implemented in \textsc{R}, and the code is available at \url{https://github.com/Arthurlee51/PCWST}.
+The proposed estimator is implemented in \textsc{R}, and the code for the implementation, as well as the simulation and real data analyses, is available at \url{https://github.com/Arthurlee51/PCWST}.